funql/funql-docs/docs/learn/fields/functions.md

 ### upper

-The `upper` function has the following signature:
+The `upper` function returns the input parameter string value with all lowercase characters converted to uppercase according to Unicode rules.

 ```funql
 upper(field: String): String
 ```

-The `upper` function returns the input parameter string value with all lowercase characters converted to uppercase according to Unicode rules.

 For example: